freshleafmedia/jukebox/README.md

 ### play.sh

 This script is responsible for the playing of songs.
 It watches the file `queue_list` for URLs that get added.
-When a new URL is added it simply tries to play it.
+When a new URL is added it simply tries to play it and logs a play in the songs table.

 ## Setup